ashertoqeer/thebackendguy.com/_posts/2020-05-03-ksqldb-java.md

 The Stream and Table both operate on events in a different way.

-Stream is a sequence of events, it is immutable, it only supports inserting new events while existing event can't not be changed.
+The Stream is a sequence of events, it is immutable, it only supports inserting new events while existing event can't not be changed.

-Table is an aggregation of events, it is mutable, it supports inserting new events (rows), as well as, updating existing events (rows).
+The Table is an aggregation of events, it is mutable, it supports inserting new events (rows), as well as, updating existing events (rows).

-Here is a really nice blog post on difference between Streams and Tables [Streams and Tables in Apache Kafka: A Primer](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/){:target="_blank"}
+Here is a really nice blog post on the difference between Streams and Tables [Streams and Tables in Apache Kafka: A Primer](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/){:target="_blank"}

 #### KSqlDB Creating and Querying Stream